Bourn Church of England Primary Academy

 MEET OUR GOVERNORS

-Head Teacher (Governor since January 2019)
+James Fraser, Head Teacher (Governor since September 2025)

 Jennifer Collard